abhijitdhar16/ann/README.md

 the neurons in the previous layer completed their computation.

 # A sample simulation of ANN in python
-This code base tried to implement above ANN using three four classes.
-Of course, implementation of the classes will change due to optimization, above concept may change etc. But for the time being we have four classes
+This code base tried to implement above ANN using four classes.
+Of course, implementation of the classes will change due to optimization, above concept may change etc. in future.
+But for the time being we have four classes
-1. neuron (to implement neuron)
+1. neuron - to implement neuron
-2. link (to implement link)
+2. link - to implement link
-3. timer (to replace layer)
+3. timer - to replace layer
-4. annErrors (to implement errors)
+4. annErrors - to handle the run time errors.

+Definition of each class is available on the top of each class in the file neuron.sh.